-“Abnormally” high levels of these microorganisms can trigger or drive behavioural issues, hyperactivity, movement disorders, fatigue, and immune function, pain, and much more.
+“Abnormally” high levels of these microorganisms can trigger or drive behavioral issues, hyperactivity, movement disorders, fatigue, immune function, pain, and much more.

 If markers outside the norm are detected using the OAT, treatments can include supplements, such as vitamins and antioxidants, or dietary modification.

 The OAT is strongly recommended as an initial health screening test and is useful for everyone.
-This said, Organic Acids testing is effective for people concerns such as:
+This said Organic Acids testing is effective for people’s concerns such as: